KavyaSriArroju/UMBC-DATA606-Capstone/app/README.md

 ## Dashboard Purpose

-The dashboard was developed to make electricity load forecasting results easier to visualize and analyze in a practical way.
-It provides interactive monitoring of electricity demand patterns and prediction outputs generated using machine learning models.
+The dashboard was created to improve the experience of visualizing and analysing the results of an electricity load forecast in a practical way.
+This application allows interactive monitoring of electricity demand trends and predictions to aid in evaluating the output from different types of machine learning models.